savoy32/docs/_tr-feat/VerbForm.md

 #### Examples

 - _okuyacağım kitap_ "the book that I will read"
-- _Ali'nin okuduğu kitap_ "the book that I has read"
+- _Ali'nin okuduğu kitap_ "the book that Ali has read"
 - _okuyour olduğun kitap_ "the book that you are reading"

 ### `Trans`: transgressive

 The transgressive, also called adverbial participle, is a non-finite verb form that shares properties of verbs and adverbs.
-In Turkish linguistics, these words are normally called _converbs_.
+Among Turkish linguistics, these words are normally called _converbs_.
 However, since the UD definition `Trans` covers the use of converbs, we use the same label.